by Kathy Clarkson, Anton Mei Brandt, and Tim Eldred

 Alone in the hallway, Kodai’s anger is replaced by despondency.
 But Sanada appears, assuring him that not everyone has forgotten the lessons learned from their previous voyage.

 [AMB]: This episode has had a theme of dark truths being unveiled.
 We now find out that not everyone in charge is pleased with Earth’s direction.
 Todo is visibly ashamed of the situation, denying it more to himself than to Kodai.
 Upon revisiting this episode, I think it does a great job at utilizing the various closeups of character expressions to convey the emotions they’re going through, a sign of animation utilized in the right way.
 It does slow down the pacing of this episode significantly upon re-viewings, since the revelations die down and the dialogue gets memorized.
 But the first few viewings really get you into the mood for a somber and mysterious sequel with a lot of themes and ideas.
+It’s also worth pointing out the hypocrisy in Todo’s support of the Yamato plan in 2199 compared to this Telezart expedition, something Kodai alludes to when bringing up Okita.

 Sanada escorts Kodai to a meeting with Yamato‘s bridge crew, who have all been briefed about the Time Fault.
 Sanada explains that, per Hijikata’s request, he accepted the job of refitting Yamato so that he could gather intel on what the government was doing, and he laments not being able to stop them.
 Unsure of what Sanada means, Kodai’s confusion is cleared up by Tokugawa; Earth Command has apparently reassigned Yamato’s crew, to different posts starting today.
 But as Shima says, it’s not because of Kodai’s complaints to the brass.
 Gazing out upon Yamato, our crew is left wondering what they can still do.